mboladop/Portfolio-Luisa-Bolado/README.md

 ### What is this website for?

-This is an Portfolio website for a software developer to keep potential employers and colaborators informed.
+This is an Portfolio website for a software developer to keep potential employers and collaborators informed.

 ### What does it do?

-This website creates a way of contacting easily and makes availableall the information, projects and experience the portfolio owner has.
+This website creates a way of contacting easily with the portfolio owner.
+In this case, the portfolio includes ongoing reflection about learning activities, progress, and accomplishments.
+Portfolios are most effective when they are used to evaluate the owners learning progress and achievements.

 ### How does it work